gkuti/Readers-club/README.md

 Member class
 ------------
-This class serves a parent class for staff and student,  it sets the generic properties common to the child classes.
+This class serves as parent class for staff and student,  it sets the generic properties common to the child class.
 Staff class
 ------------
 This class inherit from the Member class and set some other attributes like salary, working hours etc.